 The CSR is inserted into the JWS payload along with the requested time frame of the certificate application.
 The request is signed using the private key used in the ACME registration with the STI-CA.

 2) The STI-CA ACME server shall look into the CSR request as standard process.
-However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall use the specific identifier of type “TNAuthList” and including a key of “value” which is a Service Provider Code.
+However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall use the specific “type” identifier of “TNAuthList” and include a key of “value” which is a Service Provider Code.
 An example of this identifier is:

 "identifier": {